-have their genotype or phenotype information stored in a dataset, i.e., participation will already be known.
-This opens up a new route to breaching privacy: An adversary can now aim at cross-referencing multiple, seemingly independent, genotype and phenotype datasets and pinpointing an individual so as to characterize their sensitive phenotypes.
-It is most certain that as personalized genomics gain more prominence, e.g. large genotype and phenotype data are used in medicine, the attackers will focus on gaining access to these data, then aim at linking different datasets in order to reveal sensitive information.
-We will refer to these attacks as "linking attacks"^{4,5}.
-One well-known example of these is the attack that matched the entries in Netflix Prize Database and the Internet Movie Database for research purposes, Netflix released an anonymized dataset of movie ratings of thousands of viewers.
+mixture" attacks (Supplementary Fig. 1).
+However, as the number and size of phenotype and genotype datasets increase, the detection of individuals in them will be irrelevant since any individual will already have their genotype or phenotype information stored in a dataset, i.e., participation will already be known.
+This opens up a new route to breaching privacy: An adversary can now aim at cross-referencing multiple, seemingly independent, genotype and phenotype datasets and pinpointing an individual to characterize her sensitive phenotypes.
+It is most certain that as personal genomics gains more prominence, e.g. large genotype and phenotype data are used in medicine, the attackers will focus on gaining access to these data, then aim at linking different datasets in order to reveal sensitive information.
+We will refer to these attacks as "linking attacks".
+One well-known example of these is the attack that matched the entries in Netflix Prize Database and the Internet Movie Database.
+For research purposes, Netflix released an anonymized dataset of movie ratings of thousands of viewers.
 This dataset was assumed to be secure as the viewer's names were removed.
-However, Narayanan et al used the Internet Movie Database, where the identities of many users are public but only some of their movie choices are p(form, and linked it to the Netflix dataset.
-This revealed the identities and personal movie preference is formation of many users in the Netflix dataset.
+However, Narayanan et al used the Internet Movie Database, in which the identities of many users are public but only some of their movie choices are available, and linked it to the Netflix dataset.
+This revealed the identities and personal movie preference information of many users in the Netflix dataset.
 This attack is underpinned by the fact that both Netflix and the Internet Movie Database host millions of individuals and any individual who is in one dataset is very likely to be in the other dataset.
-As the size and number of the genotype and phenotype datasets increase, number of potentially linkable datasets will increase, which can render similar scenarios a reality in genomic privacy (Supplementary Note).
-PUPILI har
+As the size and number of the genotype and phenotype datasets increase, the number of potentially linkable datasets will increase, which can render similar scenarios a reality in genomic privacy (Supplementary Note).